 - 4.1 Brooke Weston Trust will adhere to the DfE's Relationships Education, Relationships and Sex Education (RSE) and Health Education Regulations (2019), made under the section 34 of the Children and Social Work Act 2017, which states Relationships Education is compulsory for all students receiving primary education and Relationships and Sex Education (RSE) compulsory for all students receiving secondary education. - 4.2 Brooke Weston Trust academies will comply with the relevant provisions of the Equality Act 2010 with regards to the delivery of these programmes.
-In the development and implementation of these programmes, academies will consider the makeup of their own student body, including the gender and age range of their pupils, and consider whether it is appropriate or necessary to put in place additional support for pupils with particular protected characteristics. - 4.3 These programmes are taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers
+In the development and implementation of these programmes, academies will consider the makeup of their own student body, including the gender and age range of their pupils, and consider whether it is appropriate or necessary to put in place additional support for pupils with particular protected characteristics. - 4.3 These programmes are taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them.

-- amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them. - 4.4 At the heart of these subjects is a focus on keeping children safe.
+- 4.4 We will also be mindful of the law and legal requirements, taking care not to condone or encourage illegal political activity, such as violent action against people, criminal damage to property, hate crime, terrorism or the illegal use of drugs. - 4.5 At the heart of these subjects is a focus on keeping children safe.
 Any safeguarding concerns will be handled through the Safeguarding and Child Protection Policy (TPO/HS/05).